adambard/learnxinyminutes-docs/tcl.html.markdown

 }

-#get rid of the built-in "while" command.
+# Get rid of the built-in "while" command.
 rename ::while {}